Loving Hearts Caregivers Support Group*

 Adult Children of Alcoholics/Dysfunctional Families (ACA) is a recovery program for adults whose lives were affected as a result of being raised in an alcoholic or other dysfunctional family (i.e., drugs, abuse, neglect, or unhealthy behavior present).
 ACA is based on the success of Alcoholics Anonymous and employs its version of the Twelve Steps and Twelve Traditions.

 There are several Telephone Meetings throughout the day, 7 days a week.
-To find a list, go to the ACA website, select “If you wish to find a meeting in your area”, select “Telephone” in the Country field.
-Call 562-696-7831 or see the ACA website for more information and literature about the national organization.
+To find a list, go to the ACA website, select “Meetings”, select “Telephone” in the dropdown list.
+See the ACA website for more information and literature about the national organization.

 Are you ready to stop dieting and start making real changes?
 TOPS can help you reach your weight-loss goals by providing you with the tools, information, support, and accountability you need to be successful.
 After all, this has been a winning formula for TOPS members just like you over the last 60-some years.
 TOPS does not sell foods, endorse products, or push a one-size fits all meal plan.
 We encourage you to choose foods you enjoy, in moderation, on the TOPS meal plan.
 The flexible guidelines help you control calories while eating real food that you make at home or order in a restaurant.

 TOPS meetings are held Thursdays, with weigh-ins starting at 6 p.m. and the meeting starting at 6:45 p.m. (in Room 107 in our Courtyard area).
 See the TOPS website for more information and specifically the TOPS location page for directions and contact information for this particular group.
 For directions to NBCC, click here.